The ACT and SAT: Which Test Is Right for You?

 Difference Between the ACT and SAT Tests

-Other than the score a test taker receives, the SAT and ACT have several differences that might inform a student’s decision to prepare for one over the other.
-Students are taking both tests now more than ever, but preparing for each is different, and it’s possible to prefer one test experience over another.
+The SAT and ACT have several differences that might inform a student’s decision to prepare for and take one over the other.
+More students are taking both tests than ever before, but preparing for each is different, and some prefer one test experience over another.
+If you’re wondering whether SAT scores are important for college admissions (especially at test-optional schools), here’s what to know.

 Scoring

-One of the most obvious differences between the two tests is the score.
+One of the most obvious differences between the two tests is the scoring method.
 An ACT score ranges from 1 to 36, and there’s no penalty for getting a question wrong.
-The score is calculated by adding the raw scores of each section, then dividing by four to get the composite score (out of 36).
+Your Composite score is the average of your English, math, and reading scores, rounded to the nearest whole number.

 SAT takers get a score between 400 and 1600.
-Once again, there’s no penalty for answering a question wrong, and the score goes up with every right answer.
+Once again, there’s no penalty for answering a question wrong, and answering more questions correctly generally leads to a higher score.
 Section scores are added together to yield the total score (out of 1600).

 Type of Testing

-There’s a common belief that students’ strengths in the classroom might allow them to test better on one standardized test over the other.
-The ACT, with a deeper focus on verbal skills, might be a better fit for students who excel in English classes.
-Those with strong math skills could prefer the SAT, with a bigger emphasis on math questions.
+There’s a common belief that students’ strengths in the classroom might allow them to test better on one standardized test over another.
+The ACT, because of its deeper focus on verbal skills, might be a better fit for students who excel in English classes.
+Those with strong math skills may prefer the SAT due to its emphasis on arithmetic.

 Format and Subjects

-Time per question could be important to a student’s test taking strategy, especially when factoring in the difficulty levels of each test.
-In the SAT’s math section, the questions become harder the further a student moves along.
-The same goes for the ACT’s math and science section, where passages and the questions become more difficult as the test progresses.
+Time per question could be important to a student’s test-taking strategy, especially when factoring in the difficulty levels of each test.
+On the digital SAT, each section is split into two modules.
+The first module includes a mix of easy, medium, and hard questions, and the second module is designed to be more difficult or less difficult overall based on a student’s performance in the first module.
+The same is true for the ACT’s math and science sections, in which passages and the questions become more difficult as the test progresses.

 • Reading: passage comprehension on fiction, humanities, and sciences

-• Science: comprehension, including summaries, charts, and graphs
+• Science (optional): comprehension, including summaries, charts, and graphs

 • Writing (optional)